What is International Games Week?

-If they can't, which is quite possible - libraries are always strapped for time and resources, because we always want to give our users as many different opportunities as we possibly can :) - and you are feeling motivated, all is not lost.
-If you are willing to get together a group of your friends to share games with other library users, that is more than enough to make the library eligible to register!
+If they can't, which is quite possible and you are willing to get together a group of your friends to share games with other library users, that is more than enough to make the library eligible to register!
 Just ask the library staff if they would mind you using the library space in this way - which is perfectly acceptable in most library spaces - and if they say they don't mind, ask them to register their library as a venue.
 That's it!
 You're playing in International Games Week!
 If the library can assist with a little staff presence, or some snacks, or other support, that's a bonus.

 Why games in libraries?

 Games have been around for as long as human culture has - Prof. Johan Huizinga in his book Homo ludens described the play instinct as an essential part of what enabled humans to develop culture in the first place, and the earliest known book of history in the Western canon, Herodotus's Histories, describes games keeping the ancient Lydian civilization together through 18 years of grinding famine.

 What's more, clearly our communities find value in games!
 See the comments from past events below:

 - “There were boys waiting outside for the library to open! …We had more boys in the library at one time… than I have seen in my eleven years working here.”